-- My son can now see massage clients if they have a prescription for massage therapy (from their doctor, chiropractor, or physical therapist).
-That means he still cannot work with the online referral services that brought him over 50% of his business, so he's still scrambling to put together temporary part-time jobs that can help pay his bills.
+My son can now see massage clients if they have a prescription for massage therapy from their doctor, chiropractor, or physical therapist.
+That means he still can't work with the online referral services that brought him more than 50% of his business, so he's still scrambling to put together temporary part-time jobs that can help pay his bills.

-- Jon and I battled bed bugs this summer.
-We don't even know where they came from... it's 2020 and we haven't gone anywhere!
-But there is nothing like the feeling you get when the pest control technician lifts up your box spring and shows you a pod of the ugly critters huddled under the edge of the dust fabric, and you realize that hundreds of those things are likely hidden around your bedroom and the rest of the house.
+Jon and I battled bed bugs this summer.
+We don't even know where they came from.
+After all, it's 2020 and we haven't traveled anywhere!
+But there's nothing to compare with the feeling you get when the pest control technician lifts up your box spring and shows you a pod of the ugly critters huddled under the edge of the dust fabric, and you realize that hundreds of those things are likely hidden around your bedroom and the rest of the house.
 OMG!

-- My daughter tripped down a short flight of stairs in September and broke an area on the fifth metatarsal of her right foot.
+Our daughter tripped down a short flight of stairs in September and broke an area on the fifth metatarsal of her right foot.
 This is called a "Jones fracture," and can be very difficult to heal without surgery.
 The first part of her recovery required that she put no weight on the foot at all for six weeks.
 My grandsons are 20 months old and just-turned 5 years old.
-Their house is a split-level, which means you can't get anywhere without going up and down stairs.
+Their house is a 1970's split-level, which means you can't get anywhere without going up and down stairs.
 The injury keeps her from driving, too.

 My brother is currently in the hospital, waiting to have his infected gallbladder removed.
 He's been waiting for two days so far, because the need to follow COVID protocols means that fewer non-emergency procedures get scheduled.
-My sister, a nurse, isn't happy about the wait because the chances of sepsis and other complications increase the longer the infected organ remains in the body.
-We're hopeful he'll go into surgery early tomorrow.
+My sister, a nurse, isn't happy about the wait because the chances of sepsis and other complications increase the longer the infected organ remains in his body.

 Yesterday was the first Sunday in Advent, a season when Christians prepare to celebrate the birth of Jesus.
 It's supposed to be a time to step away from a busy holiday season to reflect on the true meaning of Christmas, a time to prepare our spirits to hear and receive what God offers to and asks from us.
 It's a chance to remember our Savior's birth as a baby, as well as his presence in our lives today, and his promised return as judge and King.